jorge-morenog/MUSE_Orbits/README.md

-# Objective of the repository : Kepler's problem, Richardson's error, N-body problem, Regions of Absolute Stability, etc.
+# Objectives of the repository : Kepler's problem, Richardson's error, N-body problem, Regions of Absolute Stability, etc.

 This repository contains, at this moment, scripts for: